ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 ## Introduction ##

-This document describes how initial values are propagated from the control system persistency layer, from the devices and (if applicable) from application modules into the attached components (control system, devices and other application modules).
+This document describes how initial values are propagated from the control system persistency layer, from the devices and from application modules into the attached components (control system, devices and other application modules).

 This specification goes beyond ApplicationCore.
 It has impact on other ChimeraTK libraries like DeviceAccess, the ControlSystemAdapter and even backends and adapter implementations.